 In this article, you will learn how to create a Google Maps API key and enable the required API libraries.

-Starting March 1, 2025, the Google Maps Platform will introduce a new pricing plan, including a monthly allowance of free calls for each Map API.
+Starting March 1, 2025, the Google Maps Platform has introduced a new pricing plan, including a monthly allowance of free calls for each Map API.
 Using these APIs requires setting up a billing account with the Google Maps Platform.
 Each SKU will include 10,000 free calls per month, and charges will only apply if your usage exceeds this limit.
 For more details, please visit the Google Maps Platform documentation.

 Important Note: To use your Google Maps API key long-term, you must enable billing and add a valid payment method to your Google Cloud account.
 The map API key may work temporarily during your Google Maps account’s free trial period, but it will be deactivated automatically when the free trial period expires.
 Therefore, enabling billing and adding payment details on your Google Cloud account are essential when generating a new Maps API key.